2026 AT&T Pebble Beach Pro-Am odds, predictions, field: PGA picks from proven golf model

 One major surprise the model is calling for at the WM Phoenix Open 2026: Gotterup, who has won two of the three events he's played in this year, including the WM Phoenix Open last week, doesn't even finish in the top 10 this week.
 He's a golfer to avoid in Pebble Beach bets.
 Gotteup has never played in this event before, so the model is not ready to treat him like a top-10 contender despite the fact that he's getting +3000 odds -- the same as Maysuyama and Xander Schuaffele.
 See who else to fade here.

-Another surprise: The model is extremely high on Si Woo Kim (+2700) this week.
+Another surprise: The model is extremely high on Kim (+2700).
 Kim has been one of the hottest golfers on Tour so far this year, finishing no worse than T11 in his four events.
 He's been T6 or better in his last three events, and is coming off a T3 at the WM Phoenix Open and a T2 the prior week at the Farmers Insurance Open.
 He's also finished in the top 15 in this event in two straight seasons.
 See who else to pick here.

 New users can also check out the latest FanDuel promo code and get $100 in bonus bets at FanDuel if your $5 bet wins: